qMRLab/mooc/2 T1 Mapping/2-2 Variable Flip Angle/03-VFA_DataFitting.md

 \end{equation}
 ```

-As the third term does not change between measurements (it is constant for each <i>θ<sub>n</sub></i>), it can be grouped into the constant for a simpler representation:
+As the third term does not change between measurements (it is constant for each {math}`θ_{n}`), it can be grouped into the constant for a simpler representation:

 ```{math}
 :label: vfaEq4